stveep/stveep.github.io/_posts/2018-03-24-counting-cyclists.markdown

 ![plot of chunk unnamed-chunk-1]({{ "/assets/unnamed-chunk-1-1.png" | absolute_url }})

-The large peak (for King Street in Hammersmith town centre) seems to be caused by the long period of estimated readings proving inaccurate when a count was undertaken.
+The large peak (for King Street near Ravenscourt Park) seems to be caused by the long period of estimated readings proving inaccurate when a count was undertaken.
 We can also look at the data using just the actual counts rather than the estimates.

 ![plot of chunk unnamed-chunk-2]({{ "/assets/unnamed-chunk-2-1.png" | absolute_url }})